 Visit Neuschwanstein Castle in Germany

-To begin with, there is no “let’s just drop by for an hour, see the castle, and walk back out”.
+Let me be clear: There is no “let’s just drop by for an hour, see the castle, and walk back out.”
 Tours are rigidly timed.
 How rigid?
-You get a ticket, and that ticket is good for a specific 5 minute block of time.
-You can’t go in earlier… and once your time block has passed… you don’t get in.
+You get a ticket, and that ticket is good for a specific 5-minute block of time.
+You can’t go in earlier, and once your time block has passed, you don’t get in.

-Just to make things more frustrating, if you do decide to spontaneously make the day trip from Munich, you will have to stand in line at the ticket center in Hohenschwangau for a while (a long while… calculate an hour minimum).
-The ticket you get from there, if they haven’t sold out for the day, will be good a few hours after your purchase.
-So you have a few hours to do some shopping or hiking.
+To make things more frustrating, if you decide to make the day trip from Munich spontaneously, you will have to stand in line at the ticket center in Hohenschwangau for a while (a long while… calculate an hour minimum).
+The ticket you buy there, if they haven’t sold out for the day, will often be good a few hours after your purchase.
+So you have a few hours to go shopping or hiking.

 What Does a Ticket to See Neuschwanstein Castle Get You?

-I feel like I need to add this disclaimer, because I think I expected to get a bit more.
+I feel like I need to add this disclaimer because I expected to get a bit more.

 Please Note!